elastic/crawler/config/README.md

 Usage example: `./bin/crawl --crawler-config crawler.yml` (can be used without Elasticsearch config).

 ## Load order
-The config files are loaded in the following order:
+The config file arguments are loaded in the following order:

-1. `config/elasticsearch.yml`
+1. `--es-config`
-2. `config/crawls/{crawler-name}.yml`
+2. `--crawler-config`